isomerpages/ogp-scamshield-suite/_about-us/I Can ACT Against Scams.md

 <p>f.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Official sources you could
 check with include the following:</p>
 <p>i.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Check your potential scam encounter (e.g.,
-suspicious call or message) with the ScamShield Bot at <a rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/scamshield-bot</a>.
+suspicious call or message) with the <a href="https://go.gov.sg/scamshield-bot" rel="noopener noreferrer nofollow" target="_blank">ScamShield Bot</a>.
 The Bot also enables you to conveniently share your scam encounters with the Singapore Police Force.
 By doing so, you will be helping to protect our community against scams.</p>
 <p>ii.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Check your potential scam encounter
 by calling the National Crime Prevention Council’s (NCPC) Anti-Scam Helpline at <a rel="noopener noreferrer nofollow" target="_blank">1800-722-6688 </a>(Mon-Fri, 9 am-5pm, excl.
 PH).</p>
-<p>iii.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Check NCPC’s ScamAlert website to learn
-about the latest scam trend at <a rel="noopener noreferrer nofollow" target="_blank">www.scamalert.sg</a>.</p>
-<p>iv.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; For investment-related situations, check
+<p>iii.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; For investment-related situations,
-with official sources such as the Financial Institutions Directory, Register of Representatives, and Monetary Authority of Singapore’s Investor Alert List, to verify the legitimacy of the investment offer.</p>
+check with official sources such as the Financial Institutions Directory, Register of Representatives, and Monetary Authority of Singapore’s Investor Alert List, to verify the legitimacy of the investment offer.</p>
-<p>v.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; For property-related situations, check
+<p>iv.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; For property-related situations, check
-the Council for Estate Agencies (CEA) Public Register at <a rel="noopener noreferrer nofollow" target="_blank">https://www.cea.gov.sg/aceas/public-register/ea/1</a> to verify that the person you are liaising with is a registered property agent.
+the <a href="https://www.cea.gov.sg/aceas/public-register/ea/1" rel="noopener noreferrer nofollow" target="_blank">Council for Estate Agencies (CEA) Public Register</a> to verify that the person you are liaising with is a registered property agent.
 In addition, do not transfer money for rental units until you have viewed the unit in person.
 It is likely a scam if a deposit is requested even before you have viewed the unit in person.</p>
-<p>vi.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; For job-related situations, check the
+<p>v.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; For job-related situations, check the
 company’s official website or contact the company directly to verify the legitimacy of the job offer.</p>
 <p>g.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Slow down and check yourself: Scammers